What Do Nursery or Greenhouse Manager Do?

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 - Construction Manager

 There were about 1,028,700 jobs for Nursery or Greenhouse Manager in 2016 (in the United States).
 There is little to no growth in job opportunities for Nursery or Greenhouse Manager.
-Due to new job openings and attrition, there will be an average of 74,300 job openings in this field each year.
+There will be an estimated 74,300 positions for Nursery or Greenhouse Manager per year.

 The states with the most job growth for Nursery or Greenhouse Manager are Oregon, Nevada, and Massachusetts.
 Watch out if you plan on working in South Carolina, California, or Hawaii.
 These states have the worst job growth for this type of profession.

 Nursery and Greenhouse Managers make between $35,440 and $136,940 a year.

 Nursery and Greenhouse Managers who work in Minnesota, Pennsylvania, or North Carolina, make the highest salaries.

 Below is a list of the median annual salaries for Nursery and Greenhouse Managers in different U.S. states.